openconnectivity/Sample-Raspberry-Pi-Code/One Page Complete Setup Instructions.md

     1. ./gen.sh - generate the code, introspection file, PICS file, onboarding file
         1. (optional) To load new a new example: ./gen.sh automation-phat (or whatever example you want) This will copy the correct device description code and generate the .cpp code, introspection file, etc. The currently available examples are: automation-phat, automation-hat, enviro-phat, mraa-example, and example (original simple single switch with no board interface code).
     2. ./build.sh - compile and link everything
-        1. (optional) ./build.sh automation-phat (or whatever example you want) This will copy the code from the example specified to actually run the board.
     3. ./edit_code.sh - edit the server source code.
 NOTE: This edits whatever server.cpp code is currently active.
 It does NOT edit the code in the example directories.
     4. ./reset.sh - reset the sever to RFOTM by copying a fresh onboarding file
     5. ./run.sh - run the currently compiled server in the appropriate directory